marisolpalmero/green-ietf/draft-eman-green-rfc6988bis-00.md

 ## Controlling Power States of Other Entities

-   RFC6988 allow some entitteis have control over Power States of other entities, e.g., in Building automation case where a gateway to a building system may have the means to control the Power State of entities in the building that do not have an IP interface.
+   RFC6988 allow some entities have control over Power States of other entities, e.g., in Building automation case where a gateway to a building system may have the means to control the Power State of entities in the building that do not have an IP interface.